abe-winter/abe-winter.github.io/_posts/2021-01-27-twittgenstein.md

 Isolated spaces with the right ingredients and few predators can breed diverse life.

-Memes are not life (though if you ask their parent Richard Dawkins you might get a different answer).
+Memes are not life (though if you ask their midwife Richard Dawkins you might get a different answer).
 Language is not strictly speaking alive.
 And yet life is information, and so life and language could require similar conditions for their incubation.